spring-guides/gs-rest-service/README.md

-This guide walks you through creating a "hello world" [RESTful web service][u-rest] with Spring.
+This guide walks you through the process of creating a "hello world" [RESTful web service][u-rest] with Spring.

 What you'll build
 -----------------

-The service will accept HTTP GET requests at:
+You'll build a service that will accept HTTP GET requests at:

     http://localhost:8080/greeting